zilliztech/akcio/README.md

     - Embedding

-        By default, the embedding module uses Langchain HuggingFaceEmbeddings to convert text inputs to vectors.
+        By default, the embedding module uses LangChain HuggingFaceEmbeddings to convert text inputs to vectors.
 Here are some information about the default embedding method:
         - model: [multi-qa-mpnet-base-cos-v1](https://huggingface.co/sentence-transformers/multi-qa-mpnet-base-cos-v1)(420MB)
         - dim: 768
         - normalization: True